Caring Families Pregnancy Services has been giving a voice to women facing unplanned pregnancies for over 30 years.

 The mission of Caring Families is to bring hope to women who may feel like abortion is their only option and to empower those women to make life-affirming choices.

-This is a lot like the California law the Supreme Court struck down in National Institute of Family and Life Advocates (NIFLA) v.
+Hartford’s ordinance resembled the California law the U.S. Supreme Court struck down in National Institute of Family and Life Advocates (NIFLA) v.
 Becerra in 2018.
 That law forced pro-life pregnancy centers to refer for abortions.
 Just like the California law, Hartford’s law specifically targeted pro-life pregnancy centers and forced them to speak a message that hurts their own mission.

-“Hartford claims it’s promoting comprehensive information about health care but only interferes with specific views about life, pregnancy, motherhood—a double standard that’s both troubling and unconstitutional,” said ADF Senior Counsel Denise Harle
+“Hartford claims it’s promoting comprehensive information about health care but only interferes with specific views about life, pregnancy, motherhood—a double standard that’s both troubling and unconstitutional,” said ADF Senior Counsel Denise Harle, director of the ADF Center for Life.

-Hartford’s ordinance threatened Caring Families’ free speech rights.
-So, with the help of ADF attorneys, Caring Families filed a lawsuit against the city of Hartford, challenging its unconstitutional law.
+Hartford’s ordinance threatened Caring Families’ free-speech rights.
+So, with the help of Alliance Defending Freedom attorneys, Caring Families filed a lawsuit against the city of Hartford, challenging its unconstitutional law.

 Every American has the right to speak freely.
 It’s protected by the First Amendment.